 What investment platforms should I invest in?

 A lot of these platforms are fintech platforms, which means they’re online, and that makes them easily accessible and convenient.
-Here’s the list of best Investment platforms in Nigeria
+Here’s the list of the best Investment platforms in Nigeria

 With Carbon, you put your money in, and it matures for a period, earning your interest as time flies by.
 What is excellent about Carbon is that it offers you as much as 15 per cent on your investments.
 You can access Carbon through its website or the app available on the App Store or PlayStore.

 Cowrywise is one of the leading investment platforms in the country.
 We specifically know cowrywise for its innovativeness in the fintech scene, especially with its platform being one which offers automated financial transaction processes.
 Interest earned on Cowrywise is high, running at rates between 10 percent to 15 percent.
 Cowrywise is accessible through the app version and on its website.